typelevel/skunk/modules/docs/src/main/paradox/tutorial/Query.md

 So that is is one way to do it.

-A more reusable way to do this is to define a `Decoder[Country]` based on the `varchar ~ int4` decoder.
+A more reusable way to do this is to define a `Decoder[Country]` based on the `varchar ~ varchar` decoder.
 We can then decode directly into our `Country` data type.

 @@snip [Query.scala](/modules/docs/src/main/scala/tutorial/Query.scala) { #query-d }